bxparks/AceRoutine/README.md

 The list of scheduled coroutines is initially ordered by using `Coroutine::getName()` as the sorting key.
-This makes the scheduling deterministic, which allows unit tests to be work.
-However, `Coroutine.suspend()` then a subsequent `Coroutine.resume()` puts the coroutine at the beginning of the scheduling list, so the ordering may become mixed up over time if these functions are used.
+This makes the scheduling deterministic, which allows unit tests to work.
+However, calling `Coroutine.suspend()` then subsequently calling`Coroutine.resume()` puts the coroutine at the beginning of the scheduling list, so the ordering may become mixed up over time if these functions are used.

 ### Suspend and Resume